mitodl/mitx-grading-library/docs/string_grader.md

 This will accept `Cat`, `cat` and `CAT`.
 By default, `case_sensitive=True`.

-## Accepting anything (within reason!)
+## Accepting Anything

 Sometimes you may just want to accept anything that a student provides (possibly subject to conditions).
 This can be useful, for example, when asking for a free response to a prompt, and can be used in conjunction with validation (see below) to accept a variety of answers that satisfy a given pattern.
-To do this, set the `accept_any` flag, which will literally accept anything that is entered into the textbox.
+To do this, set the `accept_any` flag, which will cause the grader to literally accept anything that is entered into the textbox.

 ```pycon
 >>> grader = StringGrader(